estefanialunardi/Projeto-Shark-Attack/README.md

 Mass actions in columns (for all rows) were made using the ".apply()" method.

+For the last analysis of this very work, I've used the ".merged()" method.

 ## The data
 I started cleaning some columns, to work only with those which were necessary for my time analyzis.
 It meant date, country and time.